ImranDataScientist83/healthcare-covid-analysis/01-AI-ML-ENGINEERING-PROJECTS/README.md

 > *"Complete ML lifecycle implementation - from data exploration to production deployment"*

-This repository demonstrates production-grade ML engineering capabilities across the complete machine learning lifecycle, aligned with workflows commonly used in modern large-scale AI and data platforms.
+This repository demonstrates production-grade ML engineering and MLOps capabilities across the complete machine learning lifecycle, aligned with workflows commonly used in modern large-scale AI and data platforms.

 ---